-That City staff shall use all feasible and affordable means at its disposal to alert residents about the City's decision to end its use of pesticides, and to encourage residents to follow the City's example.
+That City staff shall use all feasible and affordable means at its disposal to alert residents about the City's decision to end its use of chlorpyrifos and neonicotinoid pesticides and limit its use of glyphosate, and to encourage residents to follow the City's example.
 BE IT FURTHER RESOLVED:

-The City shall ensure that all employees and hired contractors who apply or use pesticides within the scope of their duties on property owned or maintained by the City are trained in IPM practices and adhere to the City's IPM Policy.
+The City shall ensure that all employees and hired contractors who apply or use pesticides within the scope of their duties on property owned or maintained by the City adhere to the City's IPM Policy.

-ADOPTED: , 2018 ATTEST:

-Jannette S. Goodall
+ADOPTED: , 2018 ATTEST: Jannette S. Goodall City Clerk

-City Clerk